Mushrifah/Virtual-Hackathon/README.md

  This will be give our judges an idea about what you have done.

 Please check in every 8hrs in the #sg_hackathon-orgnizrs, so we know you are still there :).
 Feel free to send pictures of you or your team working on the hackathon, send text messages or motivational messages to motivate your peers.

+# Some Statistics:

+- For about 80% of our participants, this was the first hackathon they have ever taken part in.

+- For 95% of our participants this was their first time taking part in a virtual hackathon (This was really motivating to the organizers)

+-  The winners for the 5 hackathons (from first to fifth): @Venkata Rathnam Muralidharan @Khush @Ronit @Abhishek Lalwani and @Ronit

 # Here are the most commonly asked question :